 Example study paths

 In the Master’s Programme in Theoretical and Computational Methods, you have flexibility in how you combine courses to make a cohesive programme of study.
-Once you start you will be allocated an academic mentor who will help you make your final choice.
+Once you start you will be appointed an academic mentor who will help you make your final course choices.

 Example study paths